kylephillips/wp-nested-pages/readme.txt

 = 3.2.7 =
 * Fixes issue with cache and page ordering (Thanks to Felipe Lavín Z.)
+* Security fix in admin customization that allowed possible vulnerability from users with administration-level access with unfiltered_html capabilities.

 = 3.2.6 =
 * Fixes issue where bulk edit disappears when no user roles have been selected